The cost of running your home

 However, according to energy market regulator Ofgem, the average dual fuel variable tariff as of April 2018 is £94.83 per month, or £1,138 a year.

 Remember during the colder months, your energy usage will be higher and the cost can vary depending on how many people are living in the property.

 Most people still pay for a landline telephone to their home, it is usually required for broadband and internet services.

 Your telephone line will cost you around £17 per month in line rental, along with the cost of any calls or additional packages you take out, such as broadband.

-Breads, Meats and veg are among our biggest spends at the supermarket, with the average family weekly food shop coming in at £53.20 according to the ONS.
+Bread, meat and vegetables are among our biggest spends at the supermarket, with the average family weekly food shop coming in at £53.20.